Kate Mara Dyed Her Hair Icy Platinum — & It's So Chic

-Kate Mara often bounces between blonde and brunette hair color.
-Sometimes it's a bronde or ombré situation, though her most recognizable shade is a soft brown with a few well-placed highlights.
+Kate Mara often bounces between blonde and brunette hair colour.
+Sometimes it's a bronde or ombré situation, though her most recognisable shade is a soft brown with a few well-placed highlights.
 However, just ahead of summer, Mara cut her hair into a sharp cheekbone-skimming bob and dyed it bright platinum blonde.

 Mara debuted her new look at Monday night's drive-in showing of A Teacher at the Rose Bowl in Pasadena.
 Stepping onto the red carpet, Mara wore a black minidress with delicate white floral embroidery, a smoky eye, and her fresh platinum bob parted down the center and tucked behind her ears just so.